aprbw/traffic_prediction/README.md

 # Traffic Prediction

 Traffic prediction is the task of predicting future traffic measurements (e.g. volume, speed, etc.) in a road network (graph), using historical data (timeseries).

+Things are usually better defined through exclusions, so here are similar things that I do not include:

-Similar task, like NYC taxi and bike, are not included, because they tend to be represented as a grid, not a graph.
+* NYC taxi and bike, are not included, because they tend to be represented as a grid, not a graph.

+* Predicting the movement of individual cars through sensors for the purpose of self-driving car

+* Traffic data imputations

+* Traffic anomaly detections

 The papers are haphazardly selected.